shahjacobb/Market-Data-API-Observability-Platform/README.md

 The graph breaks down API usage - you can see the mix of price lookups, historical data pulls, and info requests.

 #### 2. Stock Symbol Analytics
-Tracking which stocks people are looking up:
+See which stocks are being queried:
 ```promql
 # Requests per symbol
 stock_symbol_requests_total